 Shapes are a core part of early maths.
 Use household objects or printed shape cards to help kids identify circles, squares, triangles, and rectangles.

-Step 1: Cut out or print different shapes in different colors.
+Step 1: Cut out or print different shapes in different colours.

-Step 2: Ask your child to sort them by shape, then by color.
+Step 2: Ask your child to sort them by shape, then by colour.

 Step 3: Count how many of each shape there are!